Te Kete Ipurangi Navigation:

 Can you get another addition sum using the same numbers?
 How many?

-5. When a number of answers have been found, get the class’s attention.
+5. When a number of answers have been found, have students share these with the class.
 Ask

 Have we got all of the possible answers?